EXERCISE AFTER BABY!

 Let Me Train You

-Looking for someone who can help you recover from child birth?
+Looking for a qualified postnatal personal trainer who can help you recover from child birth?
 Find out about the pregnancy & postnatal personal training packages EmilyG can offer.

 With our postnatal personal training packages you will be able to work out, at a level that is suitable for your personal needs, in a safe, guided environment.
 The sessions will help you to feel confident in your abilities and safe in the knowledge that the exercises being prescribed are.